Subclinical Hypothyroidism Symptoms, Causes, and Treatment 2023

 - Having medicines contains Iodine or lithium.

-- A family history of autoimmune disease, of the thyroid such as Hashimoto’s thyroiditis, this disease harms the thyroid cells due to an autoimmune condition.
+- A family history of autoimmune disease, of the thyroid like Hashimoto’s thyroiditis, can lead to this illness which harms the thyroid cells due to an autoimmune condition.

 - Due to Radioactive Iodine therapy (a treatment for hyperthyroidism), in this condition thyroid hormones releases too much within the Laboratory’s normal values.